Hyperparameter Optimization in Machine Learning: Neural Architecture Search

-A more radically different approach to accelerate NAS is so-called weight-sharing NAS.
+A more radically different approach to accelerate NAS is the so-called weight-sharing NAS.
 The idea is to define a single super-network that contains all possible architectures in the finite search space.
 Each path through the super-network represents a single architecture.
-In the original work by \citet{pham-icml18}, this method accelerates the search by more than a factor of 1000.
+In the original work by \citet{pham-icml18}, this method accelerated the search by more than a factor of 1000.

-In a similar vein, \citet{liu2018darts} proposed DARTS, which adds a continuous architecture parameter for every operation at each edge in the super-network.
-These architecture parameters are jointly optimized with the weights of the neural network in a bi-level fashion using variations of algorithms we described in Chapter \ref{ch:gradient-based}.
-The inner loop fits the weights of the super-network to minimize the training loss, and the outer loop optimizes the architecture parameters to minimize the validation loss.
-After training the super-network, the final architecture is obtained by selecting the $k$-most important operations per edge.
-This architecture is then usually re-trained from scratch.

-Another approach is so-called two-stage NAS \citep{cai-iclr20,yu-eccv20}, which first trains the super-network and then runs gradient-free optimization methods, such as random search or evolutionary algorithms, to select the optimal sub-network without any further training.
+In a similar spirit to gradient-based HPO (see Chapter~\ref{ch:gradient-based}), \citet{liu2018darts} defined continuous auxiliary parameters for each architectural choice, which are learned by computing the gradient of the validation loss.
+This resembles the bi-level optimization problem described in Section~\ref{sec:the_HPO_problem}; however, here the outer objective optimizes the auxiliary architectural parameters instead of other hyperparameters, and the inner objective optimizes the parameters of the neural network.
+To reduce computational overhead, \citet{liu2018darts} proposed DARTS --- a gradient-based NAS method --- which alternates after each step between the inner and outer objectives.
+After training the super-network, the best architecture is selected based on the shared weights and then re-trained from scratch.
+However, several papers \citep{li-uai20,yang-iclr20} reported that this formulation heavily relies on the search space and does not yield better results than just randomly sampling architectures.

+Two-stage weight-sharing NAS~\citep{cai-iclr20,yu-eccv20} first trains the super-network by updating individual subnetworks in each iteration.
+After training the super-network, we compute the validation error $f(\lambda)$ by performing a single pass over the validation data.
+This substantially reduces the computational cost and allows us to apply hyperparameter optimization techniques, such as Bayesian optimization (see Chapter~\ref{ch:mbm}) or evolutionary algorithms.
 For example, \citet{cai-iclr20} proposed the once-for-all model, which provides a single super-network that allows selecting the optimal architecture with weights for a given hardware, minimizing both latency on the target device and validation error.

-\section{Meta-learning}
+Compared to black-box approaches, weight-sharing methods can be applied to higher-dimensional search spaces and neural networks with a larger parameter count.
+However, they require more substantial changes to the neural network implementation and therefore cannot be straightforwardly applied to existing codebases.
+Additionally, they are not easily applicable to more sophisticated cell search spaces defined using a context-free grammar~\citep{ericsson-neurips24}.
+While weight-sharing based methods are popular in the NAS literature, it is not straightforward to apply these techniques to HPO problems, because they only control the capacity of the network and not the training process itself.

+\section{Meta-Learning}